xiaolintangyuan/42-singapore-piscine/README.md

 All files in the solutions folder are MIT licensed (See LICENSE); use them at your own risk.

 ## Best moments
-Sharing the best (cringe) moments from the Piscine.
+Sharing the best (cringe) moments from the Pool.
 To hide the identities of various jokers, I will just call these bunch of people ***Jokers***.

 ### Vote for me!!
 *Staff*: "Please vote for your 10 favourite pisciners..."